GuitarTheory

 - ◈Chord Progression Builder — Build, play, and experiment with chord progressions.
 Share them or save them to your account.

-- ◈GT Game — Test your ear and theory knowledge with an interactive game that adapts to your level.
+- ◈GT Game — Test your ear and theory knowledge with a 20-level progressive quiz.
+Challenge a friend with a share link, or check the leaderboard to see top scores for any level.

 Our philosophy